 On a small group tour, you'll get the most of your day exploring the region.
 You'll not only be comfortably escorted across vast distances (it's a really BIG Island), but you'll learn an incredible amount from an expert guide about the culture, history, and geology of the volcano and Hawaii more broadly.
-You'll also have exclusive access to a lava tube on private property (note: Thurston Lava Tube in the National Park is closed indefinitely).
+You'll also have exclusive access to a lava tube on private property.

 COVID UPDATE: Currently, only the Kona/Waikoloa tour is running, with Hilo area pickup as an option.
 It is unlikely that the Hilo tour will return in 2021.